wishy78/DevOps-Course-Workshop-Module-14-Learners/README.md

 Let's run `kubectl top pod` to watch the load on the application increase.

-Our Pods don't currently have any resource constraints, so the increasing load will eventually use up all of the available resources, taking out our cluster.
+Our Pods don't currently have any resource constraints, so the increasing load will eventually use up all of the node's available resources.

 Let's prevent that by adding some resource constraints to the Deployment: